iodigital-com/techhub/src/content/articles/codiumai-for-unit-tests.md

 ---
-title: "Generate unit tests using CodiumAI"
+title: 'Generate unit tests using CodiumAI'
-date: "2023-09-27"
+date: '2023-09-27'
-images: ["/articles/codiumai-for-unit-tests/codiumai-for-unit-tests-cover.webp"]
+images: ['/articles/codiumai-for-unit-tests/codiumai-for-unit-tests-cover.webp']
-summary: "Unit tests are an essential part of software development.
+summary: 'Unit tests are an essential part of software development.
 Tests help you to ensure that the code works as you expect.
 It takes time to create all necessary tests.
-But there is a way to generate them."
+But there is a way to generate them.'
-authors: ["alexey-ses"]
+authors: ['alexey-ses']
-theme: "blue"
+theme: 'blue'
 ---

 ## What is Unit testing